Just a moment...

 Cases where this provision is explicitly mentioned in the judgment/order text; may not be exhaustive.
 To view the complete list of cases mentioning this section, Click here.

-Issues: (i) Whether the enrolment of 645 new members was invalid for want of executive committee approval or carried out with ulterior/mala fide motive; (ii) Whether the annual general meeting convened by notice dated December 8, 1989, was invalid for want of approval of agenda/president's report and non-placement of audited annual accounts; (iii) Whether the change of election officer by circulation was invalid.
+Issues: (i) Whether the enrolment of 645 new members of the association was invalid for want of executive committee approval or for alleged mala fides and breach of the articles of association; (ii) Whether the annual general meeting notice, agenda and supporting material were invalid for non-placement or non-approval of accounts, annual report and agenda in accordance with company law requirements; (iii) Whether the change of election officer by resolution and the conduct of the election process were illegal.

 Full Summary is available for active users!